jbernal0019/Recipe_site/README.md

 # Recipe_site

 Back end for Recipe site.
-This is a Django-MySQL project.
+This is a Django-PostgreSQL project.

 ## Recipe site development and testing